junaid-h0ssain/fun-api/README.md

 # FunAPI

 A minimal, decorator-based Python web framework built on top of the WSGI standard — written from scratch to understand how frameworks like Flask actually work under the hood.
+This project is inspired by the [Revant Ranawat](https://youtu.be/hA7s-WMFzSE) and the desire to build a micro-framework in under 100 lines of code.

 ---